 I did, of course, miss my panel at the convention.
 It was “How to NOT Get Published” and I was really looking forward to it.
 Fortunately, the group of talented writers sharing the panel were more than capable of doing it without me, and pulled in another writer to balance out the panel.

 I’m doing sort-of-okay at the moment.
-My shoulder is a stiff and even the slightest movement shoots pain down my back and arm, and my bruised up knees make walking around a little more difficult for me than for my two-year-old.
+My shoulder is still pretty stiff and even the slightest movement shoots pain down my back and arm, and my bruised up knees make walking around a little more difficult for me than for my two-year-old.
 But hopefully improvements will come quickly.

 What I can’t stop thinking about, however, is that if I had left the house one minute earlier, or one minute later, I wouldn’t have been at that intersection at the exact second the driver was making a left turn, the whole accident wouldn’t have happened.
 It kind of freaks me out to think about how many times we could be a few seconds from disaster and never know it.
 It’s just a reminder that we need to cherish every second because you never know when you might be in the wrong place at the wrong time like I was and only you might not be able to walk away from it.